 If the sun is out, who would not want a beautiful outdoor swimming pool with a great restaurant attached, hidden away on their sweet?
 Built back in 180, after closing for almost 20 years, Clifton Lido Spa and Restaurant re-opened in 2008, fully restored with spa facilities and a new restaurant and café.
 Lounge by the pool, regardless of treating yourself a dinner with the view or a massage, the experience is unlike any other.

 Cabot Circus in Bristol is a uniquely-designed, modern shopping center based in the heart of Bristol Shopping Quarter.
 It’s easy to be wowed by the sheer size and design of the circus; the shell-shaped allows fresh air to circulate, giving a pleasant indoor/outdoor shopping experience.
 Here you will find all your high-street favorites such as Zara, Next, Monki and Victoria’s Secret.
-House of Fraser is located across all three floors and is an experience in itself.
+You can also find shops all throughout Bristol including at its beautiful waterfront.

 Did you know?